Getting Started

 Check “Enable SnowConvert Migration Assistant”

-Once you’ve opened a folder containing .sql files with EWIs, you will see a list of all the EWIs in that folder, and the files containing them.
-Clicking on an EWI from the list will focus the code editor on the line of code where the EWI was found.
+Once you’ve opened a folder containing .sql files with migration issues, you will see a list of all the EWIs, FDMs, and PRFs in that folder and the files containing them.
+Clicking on a migration issue from the list will focus the code editor on the line of code where the issue was found.

-To get AI-powered assistance and recommended solutions for an EWI, click the lightbulb icon located next to the EWI in the list.
+Click the sparkles icon located next to the migration issue in the list.